braedongough/init-cra/README.md

 - the script wipes `src` folder and recreates it with only `index.js` and `App.js`.
 App is converted to a functional component cause I'm about that hooks lyfe.

-- Finally, script adds `styled-components` to project
+- script adds `styled-components` to project

+-Finally, app should start on port 3000.